-Of course, most law schools and universities will accept you onto a GDL, LPC or BPTC program even if you have a 2:2, no legal work experience and no realistic prospect of ever securing a training contract or pupillage.
-This is because a key priority of modern educational institutions is to make as much money as possible – higher and further education have been thoroughly marketised.
-That law schools are happy to charge fees to candidates who are unlikely to ever become solicitors or barristers is dubious, but the reality is that the onus is on you, the candidate, to look out for your best interests.
+Of course, most law schools and universities will accept you onto a GDL, LPC or BPTC program even if you have a 2.2, no legal work experience and no realistic prospect of ever securing a training contract or pupillage.
+This single-minded pursuit of profit is dubious in an education setting to say the least, but it means that the onus is on you, the candidate, to look out for your best interests.

 Are the fees feasible?

-With GDL fees exceeding £11,000, many LPC fees over £15,000 and BPTC fees as much as £19,000, the financial implications of postgraduate study are a key concern to all but the wealthiest students.
+With GDL fees exceeding £11,000, many LPC fees over £15,000 and fees for the new Bar courses up to £13,000, the financial implications of postgraduate study are a key concern to all but the wealthiest students.
 Investigate funding options such as scholarships, local authority grants and career development loans before you enrol.
 Law firms (and Inns of Court, for barristers) often provide sponsorship to future trainees, which brings us on to…

 Should I try to secure a training contract/pupillage before committing to a postgraduate course?

 Yes.
 Yes you should.
 This is not quite so important for those considering the GDL, which teaches transferable knowledge and skills, and is a useful qualification to have on your CV even if you don’t end up becoming a lawyer.
-However, for students weighing up the LPC or BPTC, it is almost essential that you try to line up a job first.
-Both the LPC and BPTC are vocational courses which have no value outside of the path to becoming a solicitor or barrister, respectively.
+However, for students weighing up the LPC or a Bar course, it is almost essential that you try to line up a job first.
+The LPC and Bar Training Course (or Bar Practice Course) are vocational courses which have no value outside of the path to becoming a solicitor or barrister, respectively.
 This, combined with the sky-high fees involved and the intense competition for a limited number of training contracts and pupillages, makes taking these courses a high-risk investment unless you have already secured a job offer.

-This means that if you’re planning on starting the LPC or BPTC in September 2018, for example, you should first apply for a training contract or pupillage starting in 2019.
-Firms and chambers don’t expect applicants to have already gained the knowledge taught on the LPC or BPTC, so you won’t be at a disadvantage.
+This means that if you’re planning on starting the LPC or a Bar course in September 2020, for example, you should first apply for a training contract or pupillage starting in 2021.
+Firms and chambers don’t expect applicants to have already gained the knowledge taught on the LPC or Bar courses, so you won’t be at a disadvantage.